How to Avoid IRS Liens and Levies

 The IRS waits to record most tax liens until after it has sent all five notices in the collection notice stream and hasn’t received payment.

 You’ll want to avoid a Notice of Federal Tax Lien.
-It can reduce your credit score by an average of 100 points.
-Liens can also affect your ability to attract new business clients, secure and maintain credit, and obtain employment.
+Liens can affect your ability to attract new business clients, secure and maintain credit, and obtain employment.

 How to avoid a lien

 Avoiding a tax lien filing is more complicated than avoiding a levy.
 The IRS can file a tax lien even if you have an agreement to pay the IRS.
 IRS business rules say that a tax lien won’t be filed if you owe less than $10,000.
 But the IRS reserves the right to file a lien to protect its interests.
 For example, the IRS might file a lien in the case of a pending bankruptcy or if the IRS thinks you’re getting rid of assets to avoid payment.

 Even if you owe more than $10,000, you can still avoid a federal tax lien filing.
 If you can’t pay the tax right away, the best ways to avoid a lien are to request an extension of time to pay of up to 120 days or get a streamlined installment agreement to pay the full balance.